A Brief History of LTS

 In 2012, LTS made one of the most radical changes in its history, moving away from the residential and semester-based model of education to a flexible-delivery model.
 Onsite courses are now almost entirely offered in an intensive format, requiring students to be on campus for one or two weeks at a time.
 Online course offerings are expanding.
 Hybrid courses, with students in the classroom are joined by students participating electronically from home, are becoming more common.

 LTS is becoming a "Small Footprint, Big Impact" school.
 Our reach is growing, even as we operate more efficiently in less space.
-The next big phase in the developing life of Lutheran theological education in Saskatoon begins in the summer of 2020, when we anticipate moving into a smaller, more up-to-date facility that is more closely engaged with the life of the community, the STU, the University of Saskatchewan, and other partners.
+The next big phase in the developing life of Lutheran theological education in Saskatoon begins in the summer of 2020, when we anticipate moving into a smaller, more up-to-date facility that is more closely engaged with the life of the community, the Saskatoon Theological Union (STU), the University of Saskatchewan, and other partners.
 Follow our "Small Footprint, Big Impact" page for updates.

 Presidents of Predecessor Seminaries